mist-devel/mist-binaries/cores/fpga64/readme.md

 started using the basic "run" command.
 As shown in the beginning of this
 video: https://www.youtube.com/watch?v=tnboiECYXVo

+## ROM file

-The basic+kernal+1541 ROMs can be overriden by putting a new C64.rom to the root folder of the SD card.
+You must put a C64.ROM file to the root of the SD Card.
+The ROM format is basic+kernal+1541.
 The file size can be 16k (basic+kernal) or 32k (basic+kernal+1541).

 ## Special keys: